mozilla/jsThreads/README.md

 **Cooperate**

+When performing long running operations on the main thread, it is a good idea to occasionally yield control to the other tasks and threads waiting to run.

 	yield (Thread.yield());            //LET OTHER THREADS RUN

 A call to ```yield()``` may, or may not suspend, depending on the amount of time